gplepage/lsqfit/doc/html/_sources/overview.txt

 One of the most distinctive features of :mod:`lsqfit` is that it is built around a class, |GVar|, of objects that can be used to represent arbitrarily complicated Gaussian distributions
---- that is, *Gaussian random variables* that specify the means and covariance matrix of the probability distributions.
+--- that is, they represent *Gaussian random variables* that specify the means and covariance matrix of the probability distributions.
 The input data for a fit are represented by a collection of |GVar|\s that specify both the values and possible